Meghan Markle And Prince Harry Have Announced The Name Of Their New Foundation

 “We connected to this concept for the charitable organisation we hoped to build one day, and it became the inspiration for our son’s name.
 To do something of meaning, to do something that matters.
 Archewell is a name that combines an ancient word for strength and action, and another that evokes the deep resources we each must draw upon,” the statement reads.

-Although they’ve filed the application for the trademark, the couple is willing to wait until the coronavirus pandemic has died down to officially launch the foundation.
+Although they’ve filed the application for the trademark, they are willing to wait until the coronavirus pandemic has died down to officially launch the foundation.

 “Like you, our focus is on supporting efforts to tackle the global COVID-19 pandemic, but faced with this information coming to light, we felt compelled to share the story of how this came to be,” the couple said in their statement.